Hybrid quantum-classical chaotic NEMS: Dynamics of the cantilever

-The dynamics of the cantilever is chaotic for $K>1$ and otherwise $K<1$ is regular (see Fig. \ref{regular}).
+where $D$ is the diffusion coefficient.
+The dynamics of the cantilever is chaotic for $K>1$ and otherwise $K<1$ is regular (see Fig.~\ref{regular}).
 In the chaotic regime we observe a sea of phase points uniformly distributed over the phase space.
 In the regular regime, two different phase space trajectories cover the entire space.
 For the standard map described above, if the parameter $K > K_{c}=0.9716$, the stochastic layers start merging; thus, it will create a domain of chaotic motion that covers whole phase space.
 As $K$ increases, the islands' size decreases, and only the largest of them can be found in the chaotic sea.
+Thus solution for cantilever can be written in the discrete form $x_n =\sqrt{2I_n/m\omega_r}\cos\theta_n$, $p_n=-\sqrt{2I_n\omega_{r}m}\sin\theta_n$.